zbarni/nest-simulator/doc/tutorials/pynest_tutorial/part_3_connecting_networks_with_synapses.rst

 Querying Synapses
 ~~~~~~~~~~~~~~~~~

 -  ``GetConnections(neuron, synapse_model="None"))``

-   Return a SynapseCollection of connection identifiers.
+   Return an array of connection identifiers.

    Parameters:

-   -  ``source`` - NodeCollection of source node IDs
+   -  ``source`` - list of source GIDs
-   -  ``target`` - NodeCollection of target node IDs
+   -  ``target`` - list of target GIDs
    -  ``synapse_model`` - string with the synapse model

    If GetConnections is called without parameters, all connections in
    the network are returned.
-If a NodeCollection of source neurons is given, only
+If a list of source neurons is given, only
    connections from these pre-synaptic neurons are returned.
-If a NodeCollection
+If a list
    of target neurons is given, only connections to these post-synaptic
    neurons are returned.
 If a synapse model is given, only connections
    with this synapse type are returned.
 Any combination of source,
    target and synapse\_model parameters is permitted.
 Each connection id
-   is represented by the following five
+   is a 5-tuple or, if available, a NumPy array with the following five
-   entries: source-node_id, target-node_id, target-thread, synapse-id, port
+   entries: source-gid, target-gid, target-thread, synapse-id, port

    *Note:* Only connections with targets on the MPI process executing
    the command are returned.